UlrichMai/diyscip/README.md

 > :warning: **compatibility:** This project has been developed and test on model SSP-H20-1C only.
 I guess it should works with SSP-H-20-1 and SSP-H-20-2 because those models share the same control panel.
 For the others models, some minors software AND hardware modifications may be necessary.
 Feel free to contact me to share our experience and improve this project compatibility.

 ### How to build it ?
-There are several types of hardware implementations:
-1. single CD4051
-2. dual CD4051
-3. no extra PCB hardware

-Depending on your hardware and the pool type you need to edit `config.h` and choose PCB DESIGN and SPA MODEL.
+Depending on your hardware, the pool type and the protocol you need to edit `config.h` and choose PCB DESIGN, SPA MODEL and PROTOCOL.

+You need to choose only one of the hardware implementation:
+1. `PCB_DESIGN_1` for single CD4051
+2. `PCB_DESIGN_2` for dual CD4051
+3. `PCB_DESIGN_3` for no extra PCB hardware

+You need to choose only one of the SPA pool model:
+1. `SSP_H` for type SSP-H-20-1/SSP-H-20-1C/SSP-H20-2
+2. `SJB_HS` for salt water pools SJB-HS-20-1G/SJB-HS-30-1G/SJB-HS-22-1G/SJB-HS-33-1G

+You need to choose atleast one of the protocols you like to support:
+1. `MQTT`
+2. `HOMEKIT` for Apple HomeKit

 #### 1. The original implementation (Single CD4051)
 ![image](docs/controller_1.jpg)